fkzx8000/HE-BardProject/README.md

-The project involves developing a graphical software application in C# language to create a bird habitat management system.
+**The project involves developing a graphical software application in C# language to create a bird habitat management system.**

 The software should meet the following basic requirements:

-System login screen with username and password authentication (saved in an Excel file), displaying appropriate error messages for incorrect details.
+1. System login screen with username and password authentication (saved in an Excel file), displaying appropriate error messages for incorrect details.
-New user registration with specific criteria for username and password, along with appropriate error messages for invalid inputs.
+2. New user registration with specific criteria for username and password, along with appropriate error messages for invalid inputs.
-Main screen with options including adding a new bird to the habitat, adding a new cage, searching for birds or cages based on different parameters, and viewing bird details.
+3. Main screen with options including adding a new bird to the habitat, adding a new cage, searching for birds or cages based on different parameters, and viewing bird details.
-The ability to add chicks to birds, inheriting certain details from the parent bird.
+4. The ability to add chicks to birds, inheriting certain details from the parent bird.
-All data entered in the system should be saved in a file.
+5. All data entered in the system should be saved in a file.
-Editing functionality for bird and cage details.
+6. Editing functionality for bird and cage details.
-Additional logical requirements can be implemented, although not mandatory.
-During the presentation, you will be required to answer questions related to software quality, Bohm's principle, Bermuda Triangle of tests, black and white box tests, different types of tests, test implementation strategy, advantages and disadvantages of functional tests, risk level calculation for bugs, field testing, and other related topics.

 Login to the user in full Hebrew!
 ![Image](https://user-images.githubusercontent.com/117019431/253829392-298505f5-4cdf-4cca-89c4-aea500ad7192.jpg)